open-cloud/open-cloud.github.io.old/archguide.md

-* **Deployment Privileges:** The binding of a User to a Role in the scope of a particular Deployment, which implies the Role applies to all Objects of type Image, NetworkTemplate, and Flavors assocaited with the Deployment.
+* **Deployment Privileges:** The binding of a User to a Role in the scope of a particular Deployment, which implies the Role applies to all Objects of type Image, NetworkTemplate, and Flavors associated with the Deployment.
 The sole Deployment-level role is:

   - **Admin:** Read/write access to all Deployment-specific objects.